FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 #### 2.1 [Social Login](/glossary/social-sign-on-social-login)

 Allows users to log in to applications using their social media accounts.
-Social login can make the login process easier and more convenient for users.
+Social login can make the login process easier and more convenient by allowing users to manage fewer credentials than if they had a different login for each service that their social login allows them to access.

 #### 2.2 Self-Service Tools